11 Signs of Having High Self-Awareness That Set You Apart From Others

 You interrupt the first interpretation of any event when you have high self-awareness.
 “What else could this mean?” you ask.
 The emotional result is a completely changed outcome.

-Neuroscience research on emotional regulation shows that labeling emotions reduces amygdala activation and increases prefrontal control.
+Neuroscience research on emotion regulation shows that labelling emotions reduces amygdala activation and increases prefrontal control7.

 Why Does Common Advice About Self-Improvement Fail?

-Most self-improvement advice fails because it stresses on behavior change without addressing internal emotional interpretation.
-Telling someone to “stay calm” and “be confident” ignores the internal trigger-to-emotion chain that drives behavior, leaving the root pattern untouched.
+Most self-improvement advice fails because it stresses behaviour change without addressing internal emotional interpretation.
+Telling someone to “stay calm” and “be confident” ignores the internal trigger-to-emotion chain that drives behaviour, leaving the root pattern untouched.

 You cannot force yourself to “be patient” if your interpretation of a situation is “I am being disrespected,” and the emotional reaction follows that meaning automatically.